 First of all, you need to understand the symptoms of intermediate coronary syndrome.
 In this article we’ll describe the warning signs that you should keep in mind in order to prevent much more serious ones.

-The first thing you should be clear on is what a pre heart attack is.
-A pre heart attack is a maladjustment in the proper functioning of the cardiac muscle, called the myocardium.
-The poor functioning of this muscle causes strong pain in the chest, which happens because the heart is not receiving the normal flow of blood.
+The first thing you should be clear on is what intermediate coronary syndrome is.
+Intermediate coronary syndrome is when something is wrong in the proper functioning of the cardiac muscle, called the myocardium.
+The poor functioning of this muscle causes strong pain in the chest.
+This is because the heart is not receiving the normal flow of blood.

 - Chest pain or malaise